The Real World: New Orleans (2010 season)

 The Real World: New Orleans, (retrospectively referred to as The Real World: Back to New Orleans), is the twenty-fourth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
 It is the third season of The Real World to be filmed in West South Central States region of the United States, specifically in Louisiana.

 The season featured eight people who lived in a house in Uptown New Orleans.
 It is the fourth season to take place in a city that had hosted a previous season, as the show's ninth season was set in New Orleans in 2000.
 New Orleans was first reported as the location for the 24th season in a December 2009 article on the website Vevmo.com.

 Pre-production began on December 2, 2009, and Production lasted from January to April 24, 2010.
 It premiered on Wednesday, June 30 of that year, and averaged nearly 2 million viewers for the season, a 25% increase from the previous season, and ranked as the #1 cable program for Wednesday night's 10pm–11pm time slot among viewers aged 12–34.
 The season premiere was watched by 1.26 million viewers.
 It consisted of 12 episodes.
+The season's theme song was "Hurricane Season" by Trombone Shorty.